CurSpace/Asynchronous-Distributed-Game/README.md

 ## function that are services.

-	- Using a rpc function are used when interaction between server the trainer or pokemon is requires.
+	- Using a rpc functions when interaction between server the trainer or pokemon is requires.

 - trainerCheck(Position) and pokemonCheck(Position) is used by the trainers and pokemons to check their surrounding spaces.